aspose-words/Aspose.Words-API-References/english/net/aspose.words/font/themefontfareast/_index.md

 title: Font.ThemeFontFarEast
 linktitle: ThemeFontFarEast
 second_title: Aspose.Words for .NET API Reference
-description: Font property.
+description: Font ThemeFontFarEast property.
 Gets or sets the East Asian theme font in the applied font scheme that is associated with this Font object in C#.
 type: docs
 weight: 500
 url: /net/aspose.words/font/themefontfareast/